Yuchen588/CANVAS_backup/README.md

 │   requirements.txt           # Python dependencies for running CANVAS
 │
-├── Abstruct_figure/           # Figures used for abstract or manuscript illustration │   └── CANVAS_image.png       # Overview figure of the CANVAS framework
+├── Abstruct_figure/           # Figures used for abstract or manuscript illustration │   └── CANVAS_image.png       # Thumbnail of CANVAS
 │
 ├── AI_Agent/                  # Module 4: AI-Agent for spatial feature interpretation
 │   │   Instruction for AI agent.docx   # Documentation of AI-agent usage